misken/hillmaker/README.md

   https://github.com/misken/hillmaker-examples/blob/master/notebooks/basic_win_usage_shortstay_unit.ipynb

   The notebook above is aimed at Windows users of the MS Access version of hillmaker.
-It talks them through installing hillmaker from a Conda build.
-For others, a source distribution and binary wheel are available.
-You can install from source or do a standard install using pip:
+It talks them through installing hillmaker using Conda.

-      pip install hillmaker

-  In addition, you can install using `conda`.
 Both Win-64 and Linux-64 versions are available.

       conda install -c https://conda.anaconda.org/hselab hillmaker

+  The source and a binary wheel are available from PyPi.
+You can install using pip:

+      pip install hillmaker

   More examples and documentation are on the way.